-London is home to fabulous historical landmarks, large urban parks and 13 top professional football clubs, more than any other city in the world.
+London is home to fabulous historical landmarks, large urban parks and 13 top professional football clubs.
 It comes as no surprise that football is the city’s most popular sport.
 The growth in popularity of the sport has resulted in strong local allegiances to London football clubs, provoking some fierce rivalries amongst fans and players alike.
 These rivalries continue today and some of the London derbies are still passionately-fought events.
 Club supporters can often be found clustered in the areas around the stadium, but the influence of some clubs extends across the capital, the UK and even the world.
 We’ve taken a look at the five London football clubs currently playing in the top division and four playing in the Championship League.